 Include the following statement as written – DO NOT ALTER OR DELETE unless this section is not applicable because the research does not involve a waiver of authorization.
 If the section is not applicable, remove the statement and indicate as not applicable.

-Information is included in the “Confidentiality, Privacy and Data Management” section of this protocol or in “HRP-598 – Research Data Plan Review Form”.
+Not applicable.

 Plan to destroy identifiers or a justification for retaining identifiers